 Exploring your own feelings opens you up to your emotions.
 Our emotions are often more powerful than our minds and provide us with a lot of guidance about what we really want in life.

 Once you figure out the emotions you want to experience, start to identify the areas of your life where you’re helping others to have this experience.
 You’re probably already doing this in little ways.

 For example, I know that I value the feelings of intimate love, authentic connections with others and financial security.
 Upon reflection, I can see that I’m helping others have these experiences through the Ideapod platform, our education services and how we bring people together in cyber-tribes.

 What are the feelings you desire right now, and how are they guiding you in your life purpose?

-BONUS EXERCISE: I learnt about the importance of finding my purpose for life in my emotions from the shaman Rudá Iandé.
+BONUS EXERCISE: I learned about the importance of finding my purpose for life in my emotions from the shaman Rudá Iandé.
 We were walking together on the streets of São Paulo and I told him I was finding it challenging to discover my purpose.
 He shared with me the importance of finding your purpose in your emotions.
-I immediately pulled out my video camera so I could capture it and share it with others, because I saw how valuable and counter-intuitive it is.
+I immediately pulled out my video camera so I could capture it and share it with others because I saw how valuable and counter-intuitive it is.
 Watch the video below.
 It will help you discover your purpose.

 Have these 8 questions helped you to discover your purpose?
 Let me know in the comments below.